Excerpt from BL fantasy novel in progress:

 Thom put a hand on Akul’s shoulder.
 “Let’s move.”

-With annoyance at Thom for getting them into this situation, Akul hesitated, worried for the brakemans well-being.
-He gripped the ladder, watching the brakeman rush down to turn the wheel brake himself.
+With annoyance at Thom for getting them into this situation, Akul hesitated, worried for the brakeman’s well-being.
+Akul gripped the ladder, watching the brakeman rush down to turn the wheel brake himself.
 A grinding metallic wail joined an already deafening clangor as sparks erupted from the train’s locking wheels.

 Akul hit the gravel, his boots barely cushioning the impact.
 He and Thom dashed from the train to distance themselves as the two unbalanced cars careened off the tracks.
 Their massive frames angled at a deadly slant.
 A few of the following cars jackknifed, also derailing.

 Akul breathed a sigh of relief, his chest loosening.
-He looked to the calm flow of the wide Liovana River, and wondered, oddly hoped his and the brakeman’s paths would cross again.
+When his own legs came to a standstill, he lost himself in the calm flow of the wide Liovana River, seeing the brakeman’s face in his mind.

-Then he considered, having been seen, how his Owikci status could pose a problem.
+Then he realized, having been seen by him, his Owikci status could pose a problem.

-He rejoined the villagers who were waiting jubilantly in a nearby wood, some of them, including Prosha and Yip, dancing in celebration.
-With them, he disappeared into the dawn.
+Akul rejoined the villagers who were waiting jubilantly in a nearby wood, some of them, including Prosha and Yip, dancing in celebration.
+Akul disappeared with them into the dawn.